wandyezj/Random/writings/thoughts/api_design.md

 ##### Concise

-Succinct explainable behavior is easier to understand than more complex behavior.Every additional special case or feature adds to mental overhead which makes things harder to understand.
+Succinct explainable behavior is easier to understand than more complex behavior.
+Every additional special case or feature adds to mental overhead which makes things harder to understand.

 ### Structure